Afan Forest Park – Visitor Centre, near Port Talbot

-The waymarked walking trail passes a derelict smallholding, one of a number of similar ruins throughout Brechfa Forest.
-These are a poignant reminder that more people used to live off the land here.
+The walking trail passes a derelict smallholding, one of several ruins throughout Brechfa Forest.

 The walking trail is waymarked from start to finish.